-I'm also not persuaded the nature of the payments, when considering the values of them and that they occurred over six days, alongside Mrs B's prior account usage, ought to have caused Prepay Technologies any concern either.
-On 14 April three transactions occurred, which in certain situations could be an indication that someone is being scammed.
-However, given the value of these payments, and the fact they were not made in quick succession, I don't think intervention was merited.
+I am aware that Remitly would have displayed a general scam warning before each payment, which I consider to be a proportionate response.
+I did note on two of the days multiple transactions occurred, which in certain situations could be an indication that someone is being scammed.
+However, given the value of these payments I don't think that further intervention was merited.
 Ultimately, I do not consider enough of a pattern formed here to suggest Mrs B might be at a heightened risk of financial harm due to fraud or a scam.

-Therefore, I don't consider Prepay Technologies acted unreasonably in executing Mrs B's authorised instruction to make the payments.
+Therefore, I don't consider Remitly acted unreasonably in executing Mrs B's authorised instruction to make the payments.